ianistor/ian_mywebsite/_projects/star-wars-outlaws.md

 ---

 ## Overview
+My time on this project was very broad as I was lucky enough to be in the team right from the start.
+A couple of mentionable acomplishments:

 ○ Houdini VAT destroyable environment
 ○ Houdini Fracturing for VFX setup
 ○ Performance optimization (offsetting costs to GPU)
 ○ Cloth interaction and simulation
 ○ Main Ship and speeder procedural animation setup
-○ Turret look at procedural animation (deployment, vfx trigger, look ats and destroyed state logic) ○ Grappling hook early implementation (this was later on polished by my colleague Kirill Arafev) ○ Wanted Screens procedural logic and setup
+○ Turret look at procedural animation (deployment, vfx trigger, look ats and destroyed state logic)
+○ Grappling hook early implementation (this was later on polished by my colleague Kirill Arafev)
+○ Wanted Screens procedural logic and setup
 ○ Trailblazer (main ship) ownership
+○ Speeders destruction
+○ Speeder destruction of environment assets (setup, development and entire workflow)

 ## Deep dives